sadimoa/Language-Learning-Platform/Readme.md

-# API Documentation for Fix It Together
+# API Documentation for Language Learning Platform

 This is the documentation for the API endpoints provided by the Language Learning server.